 With more than 40 years of experience in beef production, Richard Winter is well-acquainted with the onset of stable flies come late spring and early summer.
-He also knows that an integrated fly-management plan including parasitoid wasps has been effective for him for the past 30 years.
+He also knows that an integrated fly-management plan, including parasitoid wasps, has been effective for him.

 "We started using wasps because of a general lack of success controlling flies with oral pesticides, sprays and baits," Winter said.
 "We want our cattle to use as much energy as possible for performance.
 With heavy fly loads, cattle spend too much time fending them off."